Central Park vs Hyde Park: A Comparison of Two Iconic Urban Parks

 Central Park in New York City and Hyde Park in London are two parks that are impressive in their own right, but when it comes to size, Central Park is the clear winner.
 Covering 843 acres, Central Park is the fifth-largest park in New York City and gets an estimated 38 million visitors annually, making it the most visited urban park in the United States.
 That being said, it is always possible to find place, either crowded or solitary based on what you are looking for, in Central Park.
 On the other hand, Hyde Park is 350 acres, which is the largest park in central London but not quite as large as Central Park.

 Another notable difference between the two parks is their shape.
-Central Park is rectangular in shape, stretching 2.5 miles from north to south and 0.5 miles from east to west, while Hyde Park is more irregularly shaped, with a length of 1.5 miles and a width of 0.5 miles.
+Central Park is rectangular in shape, stretching 2.5 miles from north to south and 0.5 miles from east to west in Manhattan, while Hyde Park is more irregularly shaped, with a length of 1.5 miles and a width of 0.5 miles.

 Moving on to the similarity between them, both parks are located in the heart of their respective cities, making them easily accessible for both locals and tourists.
 Central Park lies between the Upper West and Upper East Sides of Manhattan, while Hyde Park is located in the City of Westminster in London.
 What makes them even more popular is that both parks are easily accessible by public transportation.